 DiSC is a great tool, but it can be misused even by those who are knowledgeable about it.
 Here are some tips to remember.

-We often read articles on how to use DISC as a selection or hiring tool, and while many DISC assessments can give you data you might want to use, none are a predictive tool.
+We often see articles on how to use DISC as a selection or hiring tool, and while many DISC assessments can give you data you might want to use, none are predictive tools.
 Even an Everything DiSC® assessment can’t tell you if someone will make a great real estate agent or not.
 Even if you’ve had good results hiring accountants who are C-style, that doesn’t mean the accounting department wouldn’t benefit from having an i-style on staff.

-Personality profiles can be helpful for interviewers so they become aware of what their own biases might be.
-People respond well—and sometimes preferentially—to people most like themselves and many hiring agents want to hire for diversity, not conformity.
+Interviewers may want to take a personality profile to become aware of what their own biases might be.
+People respond well—and sometimes preferentially—to people most like themselves, and many hiring agents want to hire for diversity, not conformity.